 Why do you recommend that we stay in a hotel for the first night of our trip?

 Traveling to your departure location can sometimes not always go as one would like.
 Staying the first night in a hotel allows for unplanned flight delays and/or cancellations and provides you the opportunity to enjoy your stay at the departure city.
-This also allows plenty of time to pick up your RV and begin your trip with no added stress or delays.
+This also allows plenty of time to pick up your RV and begin your trip with no added stress or delays the following day.

 Can you arrange a hotel on the last night of the trip for us?